Iconiq2/WD-FinalExam/readme.md

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

-- navigations
+- Navigations
-- Parallax transition
+- Design and Theme

 ### Technology